sircharleswatson/Electrometeor/README.md

 ## Overview
 Electrometeor combines **[Electron](http://electron.atom.io)** and **[Meteor](http://www.meteor.com)** to allow you to easily create desktop applications that work both 100% offline & online.

+###### UPDATE: October 14th, 2015 - I have too many things going on in my life right now to really give Electrometeor support and development the time and attention it deserves.
+I am not stopping it, but I will most likely be unresponsive for some time.
+Thank you all.
+Sorry for the inconvenience!

 ## Getting Started
 #### Prerequisites
 ##### Mac & Linux